 Monroe’s Ricardo Lockette ran a 4.37 40-yard dash time at the NFL combine — the fastest for a receiver — but still went undrafted.
-He was eventually signed by the Seahawks, who called him up to their active roster from the practice squad this week for the first time this season.
+He was eventually signed by the Seahawks, who cut him last year.
+Lockette was then picked up by the 49ers, who then cut him Thursday.
 (Herald file photo)

 SEATTLE — As Ricardo Lockette sat on the Seattle Seahawks’ private plane with his teammates Friday, waiting for it — and his career — to finally take off, he was asked to explain his thoughts at that very moment.